wgoolsby/mac-setup/readme.md

 * Add vim installs & plugins scripts
 * Finish removing webdev stuff
 * Research any needs for Swift and iOS dev
-* How to install a font with cli